FAQ

 On this page you will find frequently asked questions and answers about the Circular Plastics NL (CPNL) program.

 No rights can be derived from the information on this website.
+See also: Circular Plastics NL subsidy (rvo.nl)

 Frequently Asked Questions

 Circular Plastics NL (CPNL) is an initiative within the National Growth Fund.
 The National Growth Fund invests in projects that make the greatest possible contribution to sustainable and structural economic growth.
 The National Growth Fund does this together with initiators and other investors.
-With the National Growth Fund, the government is earmarking €20 billion for projects between 2021 and 2025.
+For CPNL, the Ministry of Economic Affairs (after July 2024 Climate and Green Growth) has earmarked €220 million for projects.
 For more information about the growth fund look: here

-A CPNL program line is one of eight lines formulated by the end of 2022.
-The program lines are: Systems Integration & Design; Characterization, sorting and washing; Mechanical recycling of polyolefin packaging and films; Recycling of styrene-based materials; Chemical depolymerization; Thermochemical recycling; Incubator; Brightlands Circular Space
+A CPNL program line is a name/part of the CPNL program.
+Each program line focuses on bottlenecks in different value chains to close the cycles for existing plastics.
+The program lines are: Systems Integration & Design; Characterization, sorting and washing; Mechanical recycling of polyolefin packaging and films; Recycling of styrene-based materials; Chemical depolymerization; Thermochemical recycling; Brightlands Circular Space

 This program line focuses on exploring the impact of partially and maximally circular plastics chains in the Netherlands by mapping the positive and negative impacts within key societal themes such as economy, technology, environment, health and societal aspects.
 We develop methods to measure and share this information, essential for decision-making and accelerating circular developments.
 For more information on systems integration and design see: here